-As an athlete (and a girl who always wanted to be thin), I always loved to run and workout, but never really did any racing.
-We did a lot of running in college and while I enjoyed longer distances, it never occurred to me to enter a race.
+As an athlete, I always loved to run and workout, but never really did any racing.
+We ran a lot in college and while I enjoyed it, it never occurred to me to enter a race.

 About a year after college I did a St. Patty’s 5k with a friend.
-I think I ran it in about 24:00 minutes and LOVED racing.
-But for no good reason, after that I never really raced again, other than a corporate 5k in Miami, where I didn’t even know my time.
-I still continued to run consistently but it seemed like I could never run further or faster no matter how much I ran.
+I think I ran it in about 24:00 minutes and LOVED it.
+But for no good reason, I never really raced again, other than a corporate 5k in Miami, where I didn’t even know my time.
+I ran consistently for years after college, but never really cared about time, pace or distance.

 In 2008, I moved to Hamburg, Germany for work and my running started to change.
-Before I made friends, I was bored so I started running more to occupy my time.
-I don’t think I got much faster, but eventually I was able to run further each week.
+I was a little bored and a little lonely and started running more to occupy my time.
+I still didn’t think about pace much, but I started seeing if could run further each week.

 jello shots the experience.
 We finished in just over 2:30 and the feeling I got crossing the finish line was addicting.